BlueKNIGHT107/BlueKNIGHT107/README.md

 ### Hi there 👋

-- 🔭 I’m currently working at Aavaaz as an ML Engineer
-- 🌱 I’m currently learning about Backend development
-- 💬 Ask me about Python
-- 📫 How to reach me: aayushd99@gmail.com
-- 😄 Pronouns: Blue Knight
+- 🔭 Currently employed as a Machine Learning Engineer at Aavaaz -🌱 Actively expanding my knowledge in Backend Development -💬 Feel free to reach out with any questions related to Python -📫 Contact: aayushd99@gmail.com